Careers and disability

 Sharing autism with colleagues in the workplace

 During an internship, graduate role or in any other workplace, sharing autism with co-workers is a personal decision.
 Some people share with co-workers to introduce themselves and how they like to approach work.
-Creating a tipsheet for colleagues is a way of doing this by creating and giving them a document, which they can keep and refer to.
+Creating a Tip sheet - for autistic people in the workplace for colleagues, is a way of doing this by creating and giving them a document, which they can keep and refer to.

 Useful Autism specific websites